Say No To Hybrid Cats

 Domestic Bengal Cat Policy

-Imagine receiving more than 20 calls every month from owners begging you to take in their little Bengal cat because it’s become too much to handle or it urinates throughout the house?
+Imagine receiving more than 20 calls every month from owners begging you to take in their little Bengal cat.
+It’s become too much to handle or it urinates throughout the house.
 How would you feel when time and time again, you had to say “no” – you had to explain the reality of the situation?
 This is what we deal with on a regular basis at The Wildcat Sanctuary.

 The breeders don’t have to answer these calls, though they’ve caused the problem.
 But we, and countless other shelters, have to.
 It’s one of the main reasons we’ve launched our No More Wild Pets campaign, in order to educate those who might be considering a wild pet.

 Our mission is to rescue wild cats; i.e. lions, tigers, leopards, cougars, etc. We can barely keep up with the demand of big cats that need sanctuary.
 Now, the calls for Bengal cat rescues have become overwhelming and therefore, we can no longer accept Bengal cats for placement at the Sanctuary.